How Does Ice Pigging™ Work? Pipe Cleaning Method

 Ice Pigging™ is a far less disruptive pipe cleaning method because a pipeline outage will only take a few hours compared to a few days with other pipe cleaning methods.
 This means water is restored faster with Ice Pigging™.
 Interestingly, Ice Pigging™ doesn’t require a lengthy chlorination process, so a pipeline can be returned to service immediately after being cleaned.

-What Are The Limitations of Ice Pigging™?
+What Are the Limitations of Ice Pigging™?

 Get In Touch With American Pipeline Solutions for Your Ice Pigging™ Needs